ibm-cloud-docs/hs-crypto/FAQs.md

   A cryptographic module is required to either include special environmental protection features designed to detect fluctuations and delete CSPs, or to undergo environmental failure testing to ensure that the module will not be affected by fluctuations outside of the normal operating range in a manner that can compromise the security of the module.
 At this security level, the physical security mechanisms provide a complete envelope of protection around the cryptographic module with the intent of detecting and responding to all unauthorized attempts at physical access.
 Penetration of the cryptographic module enclosure from any direction has a very high probability of being detected, resulting in the immediate zeroization of all plaintext CSPs.

   {{site.data.keyword.hscrypto}} is the only cloud HSM in the public cloud market built on an HSM designed to meet FIPS 140-2 Level 4 certification requirements.
-The certification was achieved on 3/20/2019 and is listed on the [Cryptographic Module Validation Program (CVMP) Validated Modules List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/Validated-Modules){:external}.
+The certification was achieved on 3/20/2019 and is listed on the [Cryptographic Module Validation Program (CVMP) Validated Modules List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/Validated-Modules){: external}.

 ## What crypto card does {{site.data.keyword.hscrypto}} use?
 {: #crypto-card}
 {: faq}

 {{site.data.keyword.hscrypto}} use the IBM 4768 crypto card, also referred to as Crypto Express 6S (CEX6S).
 IBM CEX6S is designed to be certified at FIPS 140-2 Level 4, the highest level of certification achievable for commercial cryptographic devices.
-The certification was achieved on 3/20/2019 and is listed on the [Cryptographic Module Validation Program (CVMP) Validated Modules List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/Validated-Modules){:external}.
+The certification was achieved on 3/20/2019 and is listed on the [Cryptographic Module Validation Program (CVMP) Validated Modules List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/Validated-Modules){: external}.

-For  more information, see the [IBM CryptoCards page](https://www.ibm.com/security/cryptocards/cryptonews){:external} and [IBM CryptoCards Overview](https://www.ibm.com/security/cryptocards/pciecc3/overview){:external}.
+For  more information, see the [IBM CryptoCards page](https://www.ibm.com/security/cryptocards/cryptonews){: external} and [IBM CryptoCards Overview](https://www.ibm.com/security/cryptocards/pciecc3/overview){: external}.

 ## How is this service different from {{site.data.keyword.cloud_notm}} HSM?
 {: #differentiators-cloud-hsm}